Before the day you will need to sign up to the event and get yourself ready to hit the track.

 You will also need to be a part of a Motorsport Australia affiliated Car Club like HSCCV.
 Car club memberships should be purchased prior to the event, however, HSCCV can issue on the spot memberships if required.

 Getting your car ready.
 Officially your car needs to comply with the Motorsport Australia General requirements for Motorsport.
 Your car must be in a roadworthy condition and will need to pass scrutineering before being allowed on to the track.
 Also, prior to an event you should ensure all of the following are in excellent condition

 Suspension and steering components (check for any knocks or loose components)

 Remove all items that are loose inside the car and the boot area

 Your car will be working much harder than it does on the road.

-- You will also a Fire extinguisher that complies to AS1841 (excluding AS1841.2), is at least 900 grams in capacity (a link is provided below for a complying fire extinguisher) and has a metal mounting bracket.
+You will also need a fire extinguisher that complies to AS1841 (excluding AS1841.2), is at least 900 grams in capacity (a link is provided below for a complying fire extinguisher) and has a metal mounting bracket.
 This must be secured with high tensile bolts (you can find these at Bunnings) and be reachable when you are belted into your seat.
 Some people mount these straight through the floor of the car (be careful not to puncture anything underneath the car) or you can get crafty and create a bracket off existing fixtures like a seat mount.

-- Personally you will need to have a helmet that complies with Schedule D of the CAMS General requirements for Motorsport.
+You will need to have a helmet that complies with Schedule D of the CAMS General requirements for Motorsport.
 In short most people who are just starting purchase a road motorbike helmet that complies with AS1698.
 You must have the compliance sticker of any helmet affixed to the helmet.
 No sticker, no racing.

-- That's it, it may seem like a lot of writing, but really it is not too difficult.
+That's it, it may seem like a lot of writing, but really it is not too difficult.